callmepartario/og-csrd/README.md

 https://callmepartario.github.io/og-csrd/og-dd.html

 A collection of free, online options for your best game ever—new character options, cyphers, artifacts and tools for GMs.
-Also available for [Cypher System Community Content module for Foundry VTT](https://foundryvtt.com/packages/cyphersystem-community-module) and the [Lost Company Press Cypher Character Generator](https://lostcompanypress.com/app/cypher_character_generator).
+Also available for [Cypher System Community Content module for Foundry VTT](https://foundryvtt.com/packages/cyphersystem-community-module).

 ## Old Gus' Cypher System Character Sheet (OG-CSCS)